Plasma-Therm Completes Successful Management Buyout with Help from Adept Engineering Document ManagementCase Study

 “The product lifecycle portion of our management is in our ERP, and our documents and data are managed by Adept,” explains Pizzo.
 “We can export data from Adept in a comma-delimited file using the Export to Excel feature and then send it to our ERP where all the information automatically gets populated.
 That way we don’t have to enter it a second time in the ERP.
 Some of the bills of material we are revising and releasing include hundreds of materials in one file.
 We’ve now completely eliminated the problem of typographical errors in our data transfer.”

 A common problem found with the former PLM system was that the same information needs to be entered in several different places.
 That’s no longer the case with Adept.
 Pizzo adds, “With Adept, we’ve created forms for Word and Excel documents as well as all of our CAD templates.
 We can populate the fields in these forms by linking them to Adept’s metadata.
 This eliminates the need to enter the data more than once.
-When we copy files, Adept automatically carries all the metadata associated with that file forward without retyping.
+When we copy documents, Adept automatically carries all the metadata associated with that file forward without retyping.
 It’s a real time saver.”

 Adept “Manages It All”

 Since Adept’s roll out in December 2009, Plasma-Therm’s repository of documents has grown to between 150,000 to 200,000 documents.
 It includes all types of product design documents, such as models and drawings, procedures, technical specifications, OEM cut sheets, catalog pages and change notification documents.
-It also tracks and manages electrical schematics, printed circuit board files as well as Word documents for ECRs, ECNs and Excel documents for our bills of materials.
+It also tracks and manages electrical schematics, printed circuit board documents as well as Word documents for ECRs, ECNs and Excel documents for our bills of materials.
 Pizzo remarks, “We use Adept to manage just about everything.”

 There Were Only Good Surprises